thomascarroll2015/me/week4/readme.md

 .load          loads from a file object
 .loads         loads a string from file object

+response code of 200 means all is well

 mode is string "w" , "r" , "r+"

+Keys are strings, before colon can call upon keys with

 ../ means go up or back the file chain